 Description: Students will develop academic skills that relate directly to a variety of daily routines including shopping, cooking, reading, writing and mathematics.
 This class will also provide an introduction to community resources and reinforce skills related to independent living.

 Prerequisites: IEP team recommendation.
-This class is for students who will graduate by an IEP and are tested on the alternate assessment.
+This class is for students who will graduate on a modified course of study and are tested on the alternate assessment.